 You will then swim to the next buoy, then the next, and so on until you reach the swim exit.
 Many Ironman races will use an “Australian exit” where you will exit the water, run about 50M, then get back in for your second lap, to help make the course more manageable from a safety perspective.
 Even if you are looking to qualify for a Kona slot, by the time you get towards the end of your fist lap the male pros (if racing) will probably be finishing their swim, and come through like a freight train.
 If you manage to catch a glimpse of them approaching, it’s best to swim slightly away from the racing line unless you want to risk a clout, as they’re not slowing down for anyone or anything, it’s their job to swim as fast as they can.

-Once you reach the swim exit, which should be marked by an inflatable arch, you will need to stand up.
+Once you reach the swim exit, which should be marked by an inflatable arch, it’s time to to stand up.
 This can be tricky if the ground is rocky, slimy or deep mud underfoot, especially after 3800M.
 Don’t rush this, and take your time to get out of the water, there will often be volunteers to help you.

 Once you are out of the water you can either run to transition if you’re feeling ok and want to be competitive, or you can take it at more of a walk if you feel very disorientated coming out of the water.
 Better to take it slower and make it to T1 than to rush, fall over and potentially injure yourself.
 You’ve got a long day ahead of you.